wbsg/ldif/ldif/examples/dbpedia-multilang/readme.txt

 To test Sieve with the optimal specification, change the sieve spec folder (<sieve> element) in the integrationJob.xml.

-To test FLP and Sieve with the Dutch city data, change
+To test FLP and Sieve with the Dutch city data, perform the following steps:
+* unpack dumps-nl.zip and gold\cities1000-Netherlands.gold.nt
-* schedulerConfig.xml, <dumpLocation>
+* change in schedulerConfig.xml, <dumpLocation> and in SieveFPL.xml, <dumpLocation> to dumps-nl
-* SieveFPL.xml, <dumpLocation> to dumps-nl
+* change in SieveFPL.xml, <GoldStandard> to gold\cities1000-Netherlands.gold.nt
+* run the FPL